NotDesigned/blog-source/source/_posts/Random-Coordinate-Descent-Methods.md

 Additionally, we assume minimizing $F_i+w$ is easy, i.e., there exists efficient oracles to find the minimizer of $F_i + w$ for each $i$ and $w\in \mathbb R^n$.

+We want to minimize $F$.

+We pivot to the minimization of the Lovász extension $f$.

 Let $f$ be the Lovász extension of $F$ written as the support function of the base polytope $B(F)$:
 $$